-JNMS Journal of Nursing and Midwifery Sciences is a peer-reviewed journal.
+JCSH Journal of Community Services for Health is a peer-reviewed journal.
 This statement clarifies the ethical behavior of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewer and the publisher (Universitas Binawan).
 This statement is based on COPE’s Code of Conduct and Best Practice Guidelines for Journal Editors (see below).

 Ethical Guideline for Journal Publication

-The publication of an article in a peer-reviewed JNMS Journal of Nursing and Midwifery Sciences is an essential building block in the development of a coherent and respected network of knowledge.
+The publication of an article in a peer-reviewed JCSH Journal of Community Services for Health is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
 It is, therefore, important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.

 Publisher and Editor

 Universitas Binawan as publisher of JCSH Journal of Community Services for Health takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
 We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
 In addition, the Universitas Binawan Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.